drishtirajput121-a11y/drishtirajput121-a11y/README.md

   "role": "Python Developer 🖥️",
   "location": "India 🇮🇳",
   "learning": "DSA (and loving the pain)", "philosophy": "Giving up is not in the blood, sir.
-It's not in the blood" }
+It's not in the blood. — Nim"}
 ```

 ## 🟢 Currently